 Wouldn’t this make you smile on a dark winter morning?
 It did me.
 And my tastebuds.

 The crunchy crust is walnuts and Corn Flakes.
 The creamy orange filling is a just sweet enough protein-packed, egg-thickened yogurt.
 The crowning cranberries make it fresh and seasonal.
-And pretty.
+And, oh, so, pretty.

 I wouldn’t steer you wrong at the breakfast table.
 You might eat yogurt with cereal and nuts for breakfast.
 Check.
 Or you might eat eggs and fruit for breakfast.
 Check.
 It’s almost too good to be true!